Your role in the scheme

 Parental Leave Pay

 It’s up to your employee to apply for Parental Leave Pay through us and work out leave arrangements with you.
-To get Parental Leave Pay, your employee must be on paid or unpaid leave.
-They can’t get income from JobKeeper Payment and Parental Leave Pay at the same time.
+To get Parental Leave Pay, your employee must take paid or unpaid leave.
+There are some exceptions if your employee returns to work early before their Paid Parental Leave period ends.
+Employees couldn’t get income from JobKeeper Payment at the same time as Parental Leave Pay.

 We’ll contact you if you need to provide Parental Leave Pay to your employee.
 We’ll also provide the Paid Parental Leave funds to pay your employees.